McLellan Galleries

-The McLellan Galleries are a major exhibition space in the city of Glasgow, Scotland, situated behind a frontage of shops and offices in Sauchiehall Street.
+The McLellan Galleries is a building in the city of Glasgow, Scotland, situated behind a frontage of shops and offices in Sauchiehall Street.
+Once home to an art exhibition space, the building is now used as a workspace for entrepreneurs and small businesses.

 History

-As part of the city's expansion on Blythswood Hill spearheaded by William Harley, the Galleries were built in 1855-6 to a design by architect James Smith of Blythswood Square at a cost of £40,000 .They are named after their founder, Archibald McLellan (1795–1854), a coach builder, councillor and patron of the arts.
+As part of the city's expansion on Blythswood Hill spearheaded by William Harley, the Galleries were built in 1855-6 to a design by architect James Smith of Blythswood Square at a cost of £40,000.
+They are named after their founder, Archibald McLellan (1795–1854), a coach builder, councillor and patron of the arts.
 Following his death, Glasgow Corporation acquired the galleries and collection, and for a time they were known as the Corporation Halls before reverting to their former owner's name.
 The Galleries housed Glasgow School of Art from 1869 to 1899.